696-eth/threads/README.md

 /25

-Bonus:
+Bonus from Q&A:

-BTW LSDs don't decrease the illiquidity multiplier cause:
+LSDs don't decrease the illiquidity multiplier cause:
 ・People lock them for leverage
 ・The yield & issuance staking equilibrium keeps total staked ETH in balance